 Throughout the year a number of interesting talks are held within Standish Village Hall, near Gloucester (Location and directions).
 Typically, all events are held at the Village Hall unless otherwise stated.
 Please arrive at 7.15 for a 7.30 start.
 Tea and refreshments are provided: we ask a £2 charge per attendee to cover costs.

 [Covid Update – Since 2020 we have been holding talks for the membership online via Zoom.
 Details of each talk are sent ahead of the meeting so that you can join in.]

 If you would like to request a bat talk or walk for your group or organisation please use the form on our Contact page.
 Talks may be given via Zoom or face-to-face depending on the Covid regulations at the time and individual preferences of those involved.

 For details on summer/winter surveys please look at our Activities page.

-The talk will be held using Zoom so keep an eye on your emails as an invitation link to join the meeting online will be circulated shortly before the event.
+In case you missed Paola’s excellent talk about the new Bat Mitigation Guidance at the CIEEM autumn conference, she will present it for our members on a Zoom talk on Tuesday 18th January at 7.30pm.
+Keep an eye on your emails as an invitation link to join the meeting online will be circulated before the event.